dart-lang/language/accepted/future-releases/generalized-typedef-2018/feature-specification.md

 ### Dynamic Semantics

 *The dynamic semantics relies on elaborations on the program performed during compilation.
-In particular, instantiation to bound and type inference has occurred, and hence some `typeName`s in the source code have been transformed into parameterized types, even when a type is used as an expression such that it would be a syntax error to actually add the type arguments explicitly in the source program.
+In particular, instantiation to bound has occurred, and hence some `typeName`s in the source code have been transformed into parameterized types, even when a type is used as an expression such that it would be a syntax error to actually add the type arguments explicitly in the source program.
 This means that every generic type alias receives actual type arguments at all locations where it is used.
 At run time it is also known that the program has no compile-time errors.*

-For dynamic type checks, type tests, and expression evaluations, an identifier `F` resolving to a non-generic type alias and a parameterized type `F<T1..Tk>` where `F` resolves to a generic type alias are treated identically to the same type checks, type tests, and expression evaluations performed with the type denoted by that identifier or parameterized type.
+For dynamic type checks, type tests, and expression evaluations, an identifier `F` resolving to a non-generic type alias and a parameterized type `F<T1..Tk>` where `F` resolves to a generic type alias are treated identically to the same type checks and type tests performed with the type denoted by that identifier or parameterized type, and the expression evaluations work as if we had evaluated a fresh type variable bound to the denoted type as an expression.

 ## Versions